How grocers can earn the business of the millennial consumers online.

 According to a report by Fabric, "52% of U.S. consumers have shopped for groceries online recently because of the Covid-19 pandemic and 20% are first-time shoppers.

 So the question local markets need to ask themselves is not if they need to sell online, but how to sell online offering the same level of convenience to their customers that these major retailers are offering - namely same-day delivery - and win their offline customers’ business online?

 Fortunately for local business owners, buying patterns have consistently shown a preference among millennials for patronizing local businesses, as compared with other generations.
-This generation has made it clear – millennials love local business.
+This generation has made it clear – millennials love local businesses.

 But being a local grocery chain is not enough to win their business.
-Retailers need to understand why millennials love small businesses and then can create a e-commerce strategy that will give them the local advantage to ultimately win the millennial business.
+Retailers need to understand why millennials love small businesses and then can create an e-commerce strategy that will give them the local advantage to ultimately win the millennial business.

 Why Do Millennials Love Small Business

 1. Millennials Like to Shop Local